meows/racket/docs/trigonometry.md

 `horizontal` side, then `tangent(θ)` will tell you the velocity as a rational number.

-This graph below is about 63.43 degrees, which is about 1.107 radians.
-If you try the values with the `tan` function, it should return approximately 2.
+This graph below is about `63.43°` degrees, which is about `1.107 π` radians.
+If you try the values with the `tan` function, it should return approximately `2`.

 ![triangle](/img/test-2.png)